Manikanda

-Manikanda is a 2007 Indian Tamil-language action film directed by Selva.
+Manikanda is a 2007 Indian Tamil-language action drama film directed by Selvaa.
 Arjun plays a dual role, that of father and son.
 The film, which began production in 2002, went through more production, was finally released in 2007, and was promoted as Jyothika's "last release".
 It is a remake of the 2000 Telugu movie Jayam Manadera.

 Plot

 Raja lives in Mumbai with his father.
 Mahalakshmi goes to Bombay to get the blessings of a godwoman but since she is unable to meet Mataji immediately, she is forced to stay in Mumbai for ten days and rents a guestroom among the many run by Raja.
 Love blossoms between Raja and Maha and when she returns to her village Maniyoor, he follows a few days later on her invitation.
 After he lands there, he discovers his own link to the village.

 Production

 The film was completed by mid-2005, but faced delays.